nodestream-proj/nodestream/docs/technology.md

 - **It was error prone.** If the database was not in a state that allowed for the creation of the indexes and constraints, the pipeline would fail.
 - **It was high friction.** There was no way to refactor the database without manual intervention.
 If the schema changed, the pipeline would fail and the user would have to manually remove the indexes, constraints, and sometimes data before running the pipeline again.

-To address these issues, nodestream 0.11 introduced the concept of migrations.
+To address these issues, `nodestream` 0.12 introduced the concept of migrations.
 Migrations are a way of encapsulating changes to the database schema in a way that can be applied incrementally.
 Conceptually, they are similar to the migrations in the [Django](https://docs.djangoproject.com/en/5.0/topics/migrations/), [Rails](https://guides.rubyonrails.org/v3.2/migrations.html), [Neo4j Migrations](https://neo4j.com/labs/neo4j-migrations/2.0/), and [Flyway](https://documentation.red-gate.com/fd/migrations-184127470.html) frameworks.